 We Finance Your Atlanta Dog Bite Case Until Its Conclusion

 You do not have to worry about hourly rates or retainers when you partner with us.
-We work on a contingency-fee-basis.
+An Atlanta dog bite lawyer from our firm can work with you on a contingency-fee-basis.
 In this arrangement, our team gets paid from your final settlement.
 Until that point, we finance your case’s obligations.

 You could hire our firm, win your case, and walk away with fair compensation without having to pay us out of pocket.
 If we cannot obtain a settlement or verdict for you, there is still no fee due.
 There is very little financial risk involved with Kaine Law on your side.